 When it comes to treating periodontitis (gum disease), it important to partner with an experienced team who puts your health, wellness, and comfort first.
 We are pleased to offer scaling and root planing (SRP) treatment to help restore gum health and stop the disease process for Katy, TX patients.
 The periodontitis stage of gum disease occurs when bacterial toxins in the mouth initiate the process of bone loss in the jaw.
 If bone loss advances, the teeth will no longer have adequate support and may become loose and eventually need to be extracted.
 Harmful bacteria reside within the plaque and tartar that accumulates above and below the gums.
 SRP treatment is a non-surgical way to eliminate these deposits.
 To perform SRP, we use advanced instruments to gently smooth the roots of the teeth to encourage the gums to heal, to reduce the spaces in which bacteria can hide and cause damage.
 If you have gums that bleed, are tender, or have receded, gum disease may be threatening your oral health and smile.
-We encourage you to contact Made Ya Smile today to schedule a consultation with general dentist Dr. Andrew LeQuang.
+We encourage you to contact Made Ya Smile today to schedule a consultation with our dentist.
 We can assess your gum health and let you know if you scaling and root planing or another periodontal treatment for gum disease is ideal for bringing health back to your smile.

 Without professional care, gum disease can progressively breakdown the bone and gum tissues that keep your teeth in place.
-Dr. LeQuang and our team will measure the periodontal pockets (spaces) that separate your teeth and gums, where bacteria hide and cause damage to your jaw.
+Our team will measure the periodontal pockets (spaces) that separate your teeth and gums, where bacteria hide and cause damage to your jaw.
 We will also take low-radiation dental x-rays to learn whether you have suffered any bone loss in the jaw.
 If your pockets are over 3mm deep and your x-rays do show that you have suffered bone loss around your teeth, you may be a good candidate for scaling and root planing therapy.
 Though these professional techniques are used to diagnose gum disease, other symptoms may indicate its presence.
 Any bleeding in the gums is a common indicator of a gum problem, along with bad breath, gum recession, red or swollen gums, and gums that feel tender.
-Dr. LeQuang may recommend non-surgical scaling and root planing to treat the periodontitis stage of gum disease.
+Our dentist may recommend non-surgical scaling and root planing to treat the periodontitis stage of gum disease.
 If upon evaluation, we determine that your condition is more advanced, a surgical approach may be better suited for your needs.

 Getting scaling and root planing care to treat your periodontitis as soon as possible can improve the health of your gums and minimize the risk of bone and tooth loss.
 Our top priority here at Made Ya Smile is to ensure that you are comfortable when visiting our Katy, TX facility for care, regardless of what your treatment needs may be.
 A local anesthetic will be used to numb your gums and sedation dentistry may also be available to keep you calm and relaxed if you get nervous when visiting the dental office.
 Depending on where in your mouth gum disease is occurring, your SRP procedure may be completed within 1 – 4 visits.